Security-Onion-Solutions/securityonion-docs/suricata.rst

 - If you have metadata enabled but aren't seeing any metadata, then something may be preventing the process from seeing the traffic.
 Check to see if you have any :ref:`bpf` configuration that may cause the process to ignore the traffic.
 If you're sniffing traffic from the network, verify that the traffic is reaching the NIC using tcpdump.
 If importing a pcap file, verify that file contains the traffic you expect and that the Suricata process can read the file and any parent directories.

-- Check your :ref:`homenet` configuration to make sure it includes the networks that you're watching traffic for.
+- Check your HOME_NET configuration to make sure it includes the networks that you're watching traffic for.

 - Check to see if you have a full NIDS ruleset with rules that should specifically alert on the traffic and that those rules are enabled.